 Note: Print a network setup page if you cannot locate the printer MAC address.
-It will appear on the network setup page.
+It will appear in the UAA field on the network setup page.
 Refer to the User's Guide on the Software and Documentation CD for more information on printing a network setup page.